 As far as themes, I prefer non-touristy PCs.
 I love to see pictures of where you're from, but I prefer that they not have your location emblazoned across the front.
 Otherwise, anything goes!

-Pagan/Witch/Spiritual Path: I've recently re-embarked on this spiritual path and have found a wonderful group of similar minded swappers here on The Bot.
-So, if you're paired with me in a pagan or witchy themed swap, I'm open to receiving...
+Pagan/Witch/Spiritual Path: If you're paired with me in a pagan or witchy themed swap, I'm open to receiving...

 Any natural remnants that can be used in witch balls or intention cords

 ANY items of the seas (water and the ocean are my elements)